1. How much does it cost?

 6. What happens in a therapy session?

 Usually you talk about anything that is on your mind and anything can be a suitable subject for discussion in the consulting room.
-Sometimes, with certain issues and in certain circumstances and/or with couples I do set the agenda.
-But usually it is the client who starts the talking.
+Sometimes, with certain issues and in certain circumstances and/or with couples I may set the agenda.
+But usually it is the client who starts the discussion.

 7. Can I arrange therapy for someone else?